$ oc get managedclusters local-cluster

 file named custom-admin-kubeconfig

 namespace.
-The certificates are generated from the root CA, and the HostedControlPlane
+The generation of certificates happen from the root CA, and the HostedControlPlane

 namespace manages their expiration and renewal.